hasura/graphql-engine/event-triggers.md

 * [Try it out](https://shahidh.in/hasura-serverless-etl)
 * [Tutorial](community/examples/serverless-etl)

-### Building reactive UX for your async backend with real-time GraphQL
+### Building reactive UX for your async backend with realtime GraphQL

 Propagate event-driven and asynchronous information to UI clients easily with GraphQL subscriptions & live-queries.